 Companies reach this through one of the following types of communication or by combining several of them:

 A formal meeting is a planned meeting of two or more people organized to achieve a common goal through verbal interaction.
-The hallmarks of this are predefined topics, formal notices, and a set of objectives.
+The hallmarks of this are predefined topics, formal board of directors meeting notices, and a set of objectives.

 Participants hold official meetings on the appointed day and time following an agenda.
 As a rule, the chairperson conducts board meetings and keeps minutes.